-John Parker was not alone when he committed the crime that original carried the sentence Guilty.
+John Small was not alone when he committed the crime that original carried the sentence Guilty.
 To be hanged.
 A Royal mercy extended on condition of transportation for 7 years.
 He was tried at Devon Lent Assizes Exeter on 14 March 1785, with three others, for feloniously assaulting James Burt in the King’s Highway, putting him in corporal fear and danger of his life and feloniously and violently taking from his person and against his will, one metal Watch and Tortoiseshell Case, one pruning knife and five shillings.
 He was sent to the Dunkirk Hulk aged 25, early in 1786; one of his colleagues in crime was hanged, one acquitted and the other transported.
-Parker arrived into Sydney Cove aboard the transport Charlotte.
+Small arrived into Sydney Cove aboard the transport Charlotte.

-Before the highway robbery, John Parker had been a marine with the 33rd Company He served for two years from 1781 until 1783 and in that time was a prisoner with crew members from HMS Lively in Havana.
+Before the highway robbery, John Small had been a marine with the 33rd Company He served for two years from 1781 until 1783 and in that time was a prisoner with crew members from HMS Lively in Havana.
 When released the men embarked on Diamond for England.
 He was discharged at Plymouth and dismissed by the Navy cutback.

 At Port Jackson, while being employed in the laboratory tent with Joshua Peck and Thomas Chadwick, where on 3 July 1788 the men were found drunk after some hospital wine had been removed.
 John White found John Small lying in a state of beastly drunkenness and unable to speak.
 All were acquitted for lack of evidence.
 Small was removed to work on the east side of the cove.